 Getting around in Zanzibar is simple and easy to do on your own, giving you the freedom to explore at leisure.

-12. Accessible and perfect complement to wildlife safaris
+12. The perfect add-on to wildlife safaris in East Africa

 The magic of Zanzibar is that it is a multi-faceted destination, offering a unique blend of idyllic beaches, intriguing history, cultural diversity, tasty cuisine, exotic spices, and rich flora and fauna.